Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/parallel/amp/reference/completion-future-class.md

 ## <a name="operator_eq"></a> operátor =

-Zkopíruje obsah zadaného `completion_future` objekt s touto.
+Zkopíruje obsah zadaného `completion_future` do tohoto objektu.

 ### <a name="syntax"></a>Syntaxe